 The 1095 forms are filed by the marketplace (1095-A), other insurers (1095-B), or by your employer (1095-C).
 We have simple instructions for the 1095 forms.

-Keep in mind the 1095 forms are filed by whomever provided you coverage, so individuals won’t have to fill these out themselves.
+Keep in mind the 1095 forms are filed by whomever provided you coverage, so individuals won’t have to fill them out themselves.

 What is a 1095 Form Used For?

-You’ll need a 1095 form to fill out your Form 1040, U.S. Individual Income Tax Return for 2014 line 61, your Premium Tax Credit form 8962, your Form 8965, Health Coverage Exemptions, and to fill out the worksheet for figuring out your Shared Responsibility Payment on the Form 8965, Health Coverage Exemptions Instructions page 5.
+- Generally speaking, you may need a 1095 form to fill out your Form 1040, U.S. Individual Income Tax Return, your Premium Tax Credit form 8962, your Form 8965, Health Coverage Exemptions, and to fill out the worksheet for figuring out your Shared Responsibility Payment on the Form 8965, Health Coverage Exemptions Instructions in years it is applicable.

 All 1095 Forms with Instructions

 There were a few issues with 1095-A forms over the years.
 If you haven’t gotten your 1095-A or got the wrong one, see the updates below for insight.